 For many model organisms, the genome and pre-built reference indexes are available from iGenomes.
 Otherwise, Bowtie2 indexes are made from a FASTA genome file using the program

 Once the indexes are built, the reads can be aligned using Bowtie2.
 A brief look at the manual reveals the large number of parameters and options available with Bowtie2.
-Here are a few that may benefit alignment of an ATAC-seq dataset on Odyssey:
+Here are a few that may benefit the alignment of an ATAC-seq dataset on Cannon:

 ||Bowtie2 has a number of alignment and effort parameters that interact in complex (and sometimes unexpected) ways.
 Preset collections of these parameters are provided for convenience; the default is